How to really measure operator gradients in ADAPT-VQE: Conclusions

 \section{Conclusions}

-\paragraph{\textbf{Arranging $\mathcal{O}(N^4)$ observables in $\mathcal {O}(N)$ sets.}} We introduced a method for collecting $\mathcal{O}(N^4)$ Pauli observables of interest into $\mathcal{O}(N)$ mutually commuting sets by proving that the commutators of a set of commuting Pauli words with any other one Pauli word mutually commute.
-Unlike heuristic methods for grouping commuting Pauli observables that often involve generating the commutation graph, our strategy is more constructive: which terms will be grouped with which can be determined by inspection, before the list of observables of interest is even generated. \\ \paragraph{\textbf{Shot-noise resistant.}} We argued that our proposed strategy automatically considers shot-noise effects, since by design all observables in any single set have the same coefficients in the quantities of interest (the gradients), and each set can be allotted an optimal number of state preparations according to its importance. \\ \paragraph{\textbf{$\mathcal{O}(N)$ times as expensive as naive VQE.}}Using worst-case estimates, we show that the number of shots required to measure the pool gradients to error $\varepsilon$ is at most $8N$ times as expensive as naively measuring the expectation value of the Hamiltonian up to the same error. \\ \\ Our approach can significantly reduce the state preparation overhead of ADAPT-VQE, and we expect it to find use in implementations of ADAPT-VQE on NISQ devices.
+In this work we introduced a partitioning of $\mathcal{O}(N^4)$ Pauli observables into $2N$ mutually commuting sets by proving and leveraging the fact that the commutators of a set of commuting Pauli words with any one Pauli word mutually commute.
+We argued that our proposed partitioning automatically considers shot-noise effects, since by design all observables in any one set have the same absolute coefficients in the quantities of interest (the gradients), and each set can be allotted a quasi-optimal number of state preparations according to its importance.

+We showed that under reasonable assumptions the number of shots required to measure the pool gradients to error $\varepsilon$ is only $4N$ times as expensive as na\"ively measuring the expectation value of the Hamiltonian to the same precision.
+We proved that simultaneous diagonalization circuits with at most $N-3$ CNOT gates exist, and we presented a straightforward procedure for finding them.
+Our approach can significantly reduce the state preparation overhead of ADAPT-VQE, and we expect it to find use in implementations of ADAPT-VQE on real hardware.